calee14/FoodAllergyIndicator/README.md

 - [ ] Create sub allergens of broad foods
 - [X] Log out feature (Maybe won't do) UPDATE: Won't do
 - [ ] Make it so that the user doesn't need to enter username and password
+# Notes
+- [ ] Maybe won't add the feature where the app will have additional information about food allergies.
+Too hard to do and waste of time, energy and effort.